alicolville/Weight-Tracker/readme.txt

 * **Admin can view, edit and delete user data.** Various tools for viewing user's graphs, tables of entries, BMI, targets, weight lost / gained stats and much more.
 * **CSV and JSON exports** for all data or a particular user.
 * **Measurements.** Support for recording measurements like Hip, Waist, Leg, Bicep, etc. Displayed on charts and tables.
+* **Custom Fields.** Define and ask your user's custom questions on weight entry forms.
 * **BMI.** Allows a user to specify their height.
 Once specified, their BMI is displayed next to each weight entry.
 There is also a shortcode to render the latest BMI.
 * **Email notifications.** Receive email notifications when a person updates their target or adds / edits a weight.
 * **Overall user stats.** Shortcodes that allow you to display the total lost / gained for the community and another to display a league table.